Beyoncé Reinvented The White Suit For Her NAACP Awards Look

-On Saturday night Queen Bey took home the NAACP Image Award for Entertainer of the Year and graced the stage wearing the iconic women’s suffragette color we have seen a lot since Donald Trump was elected president in 2016.
+On Saturday night Queen Bey took home the NAACP Image Award for Entertainer of the Year and graced the stage wearing the iconic women’s suffragette colour we have seen a lot ( especially since Trump was elected president in 2016).
 But, you know, with a very Queen Bey twist.

 Advertisement